 Complex operations in the Specific Category require you to obtain a Design Verification Report from EASA.
 Our technical experts will guide you in setting up the required documents and processes and will support with your application at EASA.

 Unmanned Aircraft System

 Our consultants will help you write the required ConOps and SORA.
-They’ll support you in setting up your design verification basis, design verification programme and the required project schedule as required by the Special Condition for Light UAS - Medium Risk.
+They’ll support you in setting up your Design Verification Basis, Design Verification Program and the required project schedule in conformance with the Special Condition for Light UAS – Medium Risk.

 Our consultants will help you specify the design-related, auditable and measurable data to achieve compliance and will help you define how to demonstrate compliance with this data.

-When operating in overpopulated areas, or when flying near assemblies of people, the CAA might require you to fulfill the requirements for enhanced containment with a Design Verification.
+When operating over populated areas, or when flying near assemblies of people, the CAA might require you to fulfill the requirements for enhanced containment with a Design Verification.
 This is to ensure that the UAS will stay in the assigned operational volume.